 Game meat that is ethically harvested on an extensive system is one of the most sustainable sources of protein.
 It is perfectly compatible with large tracts of conservation land and utilises indigenous species that are adapted to the South African climate and habitats.
 In addition, the Game Meat project will provide an additional revenue stream for Protected Areas and therefore contribute to their sustainability.

-This new reserve situated in northern KwaZulu-Natal, is still in the initial stages of development, and includes a combination of communally-owned and privately-owned land.
-The reserve is an anchor site for the Umfolozi Biodiversity Economy Node, which is a flagship project of the Department of Environmental Affairs Biodiversity Economy strategy and is closely aligned with the vision, mission, goals and strategic objectives of the Department of Rural Development and Land Reform for land reform sites.
-The reserve will develop employment, business and ancillary economic 0pportunities for the beneficiary communities, through the development of biodiversity conservation-based opportunities on their land.
+The proposed Babanango Game Reserve in northern KwaZulu-Natal, is a planned Big 5 reserve which is in the initial stages of development, and includes a combination of mostly communally-owned land and privately-owned land.
+The reserve is an anchor site for the Umfolozi Biodiversity Economy Node, which is a flagship project of the Department of Environmental Affairs Biodiversity Economy strategy and is closely aligned with the strategic objectives of the Department of Rural Development and Land Reform for land reform sites.
+The reserve is creating employment and ancillary economic opportunities for the beneficiary and surrounding communities, whilst conserving valuable habitats and species.

 BirdLife SA Partnership – Conservation Outcomes and BirdLife South Africa are partnering to implement biodiversity stewardship on key properties in KwaZulu-Natal that are home of threatened bird species, such as Blue Swallows and Cape Parrots.
 This partnership will focus on securing critical habitat for these species as well as providing professional and continuous monitoring of these species.